Flatworm infection (trematodes) of the genus Schistosoma

 Travel history to endemic areas (2)

-Rash and itching (localized, usually feet/lower extremity) after exposure to contaminated freshwater from lar...
+Rash and itching (localized, usually feet/lower extremity) may present soon after exposure to contaminated fr...

 WHO recommends periodic mass treatment to reduce morbidity in highly endemic areas (2).